cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/download_community.md

 ![login-page.png]( /images/ui/pages/login-page.png )

-## Step 2: Fill Contacts Details
+## Step 2: Fill in Contact Details

 {{% note title="Prerequisites" %}}
-NOTE: Internet access is required to complete this step
+NOTE: Internet access is required to complete this step.
 {{% /note %}}

-Once you loged in to Community, you'll be asked to fill contact details.
-You need to fill the form to access Cloudify Manager.
-It's required only once on the first loging.
+Once you log into the Community, you'll be asked to fill in your contact details.
+You need to fill in the form to access the Cloudify Manager.
+It's required only once on the first log in.

 ![community-contact-details.png]( /images/ui/pages/community-contact-details.png )